Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 Your child's healthcare provider will ask when your child started to wet the bed and how often it happens.
-He will check your child's abdomen, spine, and genitals.
-Your child's healthcare provider will ask if your child wets himself during the day.
+The provider will check your child's abdomen, spine, and genitals.
+Your child's provider will ask if your child wets himself or herself during the day.
 Your child may need any of the following:

 - A urine test may show infection or dehydration.

 - A blood test may show organ function and sugar levels.